r4fek/rsylla/CONTRIBUTING.md

-# Contributing to rscylla
+# Contributing to rsylla

-Thank you for your interest in contributing to rscylla!
+Thank you for your interest in contributing to rsylla!
 This document provides guidelines and instructions for contributing.

 ## Development Setup